davidrhodus/gtc2017/slides.md

     - IT infrastructure
     - public relations

-- member of the [GPU Center of Excelence](gcoe-dresden.de) (community of industrial and academic developers/scientists using GPUs)
+- member of the [GPU Center of Excellence](gcoe-dresden.de) (community of industrial and academic developers/scientists using GPUs)

 [/column]